estellajaysong/Azure-Sentinel/Solutions/Flashpoint CCM-E/README.md

 4. Click `Flashpoint CCM-E` > `Open connector page`
 5. Fill in your Flashpoint API token and filters for the credential sightings you want to ingest
 6. Click `connect`
 7. You should see the events populate once data begins ingesting.
 Note: It may take up to 30 minutes to see data begin ingesting.
-Credentials will continue to sync every hour onwards.
+Credentials will continue to sync every hour onwards